donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO.md

 ### Pseudo-Formalizations

 Because of their intentionality and depth I'm going to call these violations of “ordinary use” **extra-ordinary use** (a bit gimmicky).
-They don't obscure meaning but instead elucidate by way of contradiction.
+They don't obscure meaning but instead elucidate by way of contradiction or a violation of expectations.
 Now the question is: **how to formalize them?**

 | Passage | Logical sketch | English |
 |---------|---------------|---------|